TylerByte666/gitea-matrix-template/README.md

 7. Restart your Gitea Service and you are ready to go.
 ### Welcome to the matrix!

+### Special Notes:
-8. A user can still change the theme he likes in his settings avterwards
+ - A user can still change the theme settings. <- Big thanks to 6543!